ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 By the way, **if you ever get prompted for your {{ site.cluster.name }} password, please stop and think!**  Except for when you access the cluster, or one of the development nodes, no software should ever need to know you password.
-So, if you get asked for you {{
+So, if you get asked for your {{
 site.cluster.name }} password, do not enter it.

 Now, if you do call `sudo`, **the system administrators will be